r-token/ryantoken.com-v4-ignite/Content/blog/swift-everywhere-web.md

 2. Styling them with a SwiftUI-like syntax
 3. The simplest blog + markdown setup I have ever used
 4. A simple and powerful [theming engine](https://ignitesamples.hackingwithswift.com/theme-examples/)
-5. Automatically generating my [valid](https://validator.w3.org/feed/check.cgi?url=https%3A%2F%2Fwww.ryantoken.com%2Ffeed.rss) RSS feed with one line of config
+5. Automatically generating my [valid](https://validator.w3.org/feed/check.cgi?url=https%3A%2F%2Fwww.ryantoken.com%2Ffeed.rss) RSS feed with little to no config
 6. The ability to [inject](https://ignitesamples.hackingwithswift.com/include-examples/) arbitrary HTML and JavaScript when necessary
 7. Built-in Bootstrap integration for responsive design
 8. Excellent performance out of the box